projekt-opal/dcat-qa/README.md

 *nothing to be done*

-## 3. create and start all containers
+## 3. Create and Start All Containers

 run